 5. Which country has the best cuisine?

-For me it would be a toss up between France and Japan, though of course there is lovely food to be had in many countries, from Australia to Norway.
+For me it would be a toss up between France and Japan, though of course there is lovely food to have in many countries, from Australia to Norway.

 6. Do you prefer sweet or savoury?